I wrote this post in June 2020, before Zani was diagnosed with cancer and passed away three months later. I’m leaving it in the present tense.

 This is a typical problem in real life with pets.
 You sometimes have to jump into some handling or husbandry without working on it first.
 But next time I won’t take it for granted that the experience will continue to be a good one for my animal as dosages and meds are adjusted.
 When the numbers changed, I should have compensated.

 But that was with me.
-When she whipped her head around at her first specialist appointments, the ophthalmologist thought she intended to bite him.
+When she whipped her head around at her specialist appointments, the ophthalmologist thought she intended to bite him.
 (He moved back faster than I’ve ever seen a human move away from a dog.
 He also had a very practiced behavior!
 I don’t blame him.)
 A few years back, I would have told him, “She won’t bite you!”
 But I’ve learned that you can’t say that about any dog.
 Any dog can bite, even gentle Zani.
 (I seriously doubted she would, though.)
 And even though I advocate for my dogs at the vet, I opted not to speak up about this.
 I know vets frequently hear clients protest that their dogs don’t bite—immediately before they do.
 I figured I couldn’t change his mind.
-These visits were very fast, and I could usually give her treats instantly afterward.
+These visits were quick, and I could usually give her treats instantly afterward.
 And Zani has some experience with reinforced restraint.

 The doctor’s prudence extended to having the tech hold Zani’s mouth closed while he tested her eyes for moisture.
 But Zani is very resilient about anything involving people, and a minute later she wagged her tail and tried to get the same tech to mess with her.